-Welcome to our resource page created to enhance dialogue between environmental health science researchers and decision makers.
-Our goal is to strenghten the capacity of EH researchers so that they may effectively interact with decision makers, toward the end of supporting effective problem solving around environmental health issues.
-Activists, community-based organization leaders, government agency and elected officials and their staff want more opportunities to engage with researchers so they can get information that may help them better advocates for their community.
-They also noted the importance of community engagement staff who are trusted resources for connecting with the scientific community:
+Welcome to our resource page created to enhance dialogue between environmental health science researchers and the public.
+Our goal is to strenghten the capacity of EH researchers so that they may effectively interact with decision makers whether in their everyday lives or at the policy level, toward the end of supporting effective problem solving around environmental health issues.
+Activists, community-based organization leaders, government agency and elected officials and their staff want more opportunities to engage with researchers so they can get information that may help them better advocate for their community.
+They have also noted the importance of community engagement staff who are trusted resources for connecting with the scientific community:

 "There needs to be more dialogue between researchers and decision makers to understand each other regarding environmental justice issues."